WeblateOrg/weblate/docs/user/checks.rst

 Unchanged translation
 ~~~~~~~~~~~~~~~~~~~~~

-The source and translated strings are the same at least in one of the plural forms.
+The source and translated strings are identical at least in one of the plural
-This check ignores some strings which are quite usually the same in all languages
+forms.
+This check ignores some strings which are quite usually the same in all
-and strips various markup, which can occur in the string, to reduce the number of
+languages and strips various markup, which can occur in the string, to reduce
-false positives.
+the number of false positives.

 This check can help finding strings which were mistakenly not translated.